DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-goldwingiron/README.md

 - We also learned about Propositional Variables (Not,And,Or,xOr,If then,Iff), their symbols, and how to use them in the Truth Table

 ##Week 2
--I learned about the Logical Equivalences and Proof by Truth Table which are:
+-I learned about the Logical Equivalences and Proof by Truth Table which are